 Contracts are evaluated to determine if it is probable that a loss will be incurred and a premium deficiency reserve is recognized when it is probable that expected future claims, including maintenance costs, will exceed existing reserves plus anticipated future premiums and reinsurance recoveries, without consideration of anticipated investment income.

 For purposes of determining premium deficiency reserves, contracts are grouped in a manner consistent with the method of acquiring, servicing and measuring the profitability of such contracts.
-As of December 31, 2021 and 2020, the HMOs recognized premium deficiency reserve for the Health Insurance Marketplace business of \$14 million and \$0, respectively.
-As of December 31, 2021 and 2020, the HMOs recorded an experience rebate liability of \$34 million and \$5 million, respectively.
+As of December 31, 2021, the HMOs fiscal year-end, the HMOs recognized premium deficiency reserve for the Health Insurance Marketplace business of \$14 million.
+As of December 31, 2021, the HMOs recorded an experience rebate liability of \$34 million.